Dynamically preparing robust Bell states by time-boundary engineering: Time boundary induced by tuning onsite energies

 \section{Time boundary induced by tuning onsite energies}

-In the preceding discussion, time boundaries were induced by temporally tuning the normalized inter-cell coupling strength $\eta$.
-In this section, we present an alternative scheme where the time boundary is introduced via the tuning of onsite energies \cite{atala2013direct}.
-To this end, we modify the Hamiltonian (Eq.~(1) of the MT) of the SSH model for $M=2$ as follows:
+In the previous statements, the TB is induced by temporally tuning the normalized inter-cell coupling strength $\eta$.
+In this section, we present an alternative scheme where the TB is introduced via tuning the onsite energies \cite{atala2013direct}.
+For this purpose, we rewrite the Hamiltonian in Eq.~\eqref{Hamiltonian} as

-where $\pm\Delta(t)$ denote the time-varying onsite energies of the two sites in each unit cell (which are assumed to be zero in the MT), and $v$, $w$ are constants.
-According to Eqs.~(\ref{energy_eigeneq}) to (\ref{secular equation}), the dispersion relation of this system is derived as $\varepsilon_\pm(k, \Delta)=\pm\sqrt{v^2+w^2+2vw\cos k+\Delta^2(t)}$.
-When the time boundary $t_c$ is encountered, the absolute value of the onsite energy transitions from $\Delta_i$ to $\Delta_f$, inducing a transformation of the system's eigenstates from
+to describe the SSH model with $M=2$.
+Here, $\Delta(t)$ denotes the time-dependent onsite energies of the two sites in each unit cell (which are assumed to be zero in Eq.~\eqref{Hamiltonian}), and $v$, $w$ are constants.
+The dispersion relations are $\varepsilon_\pm(k, \Delta)=\pm\sqrt{v^2+w^2+2vw\cos k+\Delta^2(t)}$.
+When the TB is encountered, $\Delta(t)$ transitions from the initial value $\Delta_i$ to the final one $\Delta_f$.
+Correspondingly, the system's eigenstates change from

 to